Looking after ourselves as listeners so that we can sustain our capacity to listen for the long haul.

 When I teach listening I do teach active skills, but I compliment them with receptive practice.
 For me, receptive practice is the other half of listening, the half that makes it possible to sustain quality listening without burning out.

-It is the practice of listening to ourselves whilst we listen to others.
-The practice of bringing a nervous system lens to our listening so that we can hear and take seriously the feedback that our bodies and minds are communicating to us.
-It supports us to stay present and honest with ourselves and those that we are supporting.
+It is the practice of listening deeply to ourselves whilst we listen to others.
+We bring a nervous system lens to our listening and we pay attention and take seriously the feedback that our bodies and minds are communicating to us.
+This supports us to stay present and genuine with ourselves and those that we are supporting.

-It is a practice of being 'here' not over there.
-A practice of staying with rather than getting ahead.
+It is a practice of being 'here', not over 'there'.
+A practice of staying with, rather than thinking ahead.

-It's interesting that even though active skills demonstrate that we are listening, it is very possible to make the right noises and facial expressions but have our attention somewhere else altogether?
-Have you noticed that in your own practice of listening?
+For example, even though active skills demonstrate that we are listening, it is very possible to make the right noises and facial expressions, but have our attention somewhere else altogether.
+Have you noticed that in your own listening?

-When we bring a receptive practice lens to our listening, rather than ignoring or judging our distraction behavour, we would get curious about what is going on for us when we notice that our focus was away from the interaction.
-We would enquire into what is prompting our attention to flee?
-We would genuinely wonder what is making it hard for us to stay present to what is being shared with us, asked of us.
+When we bring a receptive practice lens to our listening, rather than ignoring or judging our distracted behaviour, we get curious when we notice that we have lost focus.
+We enquire into what is prompting our attention to flee.
+We ask what is making it hard for us to stay present to what is being shared with us.

 The Window of Tolerance